 HR key performance indicators (KPIs) are measurable metrics used to track the effectiveness of HR-lead processes and strategies against organizational goals.

-Your human resources strategies and initiatives should always be mapped back to your organizational strategies, and likewise your HR KPIs should be able to articulate how HR professionals are providing real value realization against those same strategies.
+Your human resources strategies and initiatives should always be mapped back to your organizational strategies and your HR KPIs should be able to articulate how HR professionals are providing real value realization against those same strategies.

-There’s no one size fits all model for KPIs.
-The business goals of an organization are going to vary dramatically based upon company size, maturity, and industry.
+There’s no one-size-fits-all model for KPIs.
+The business goals of an organization are going to vary dramatically based on company size, maturity, and industry.